pultar/ase/doc/ase/thermochemistry/thermochemistry.rst

 an accurate phonon density of states; this is readily calculated using the :mod:`~ase.phonons` module.

+If you want to calculate the thermodynamic properties of a transition state, you can use the alternative constructor :func:`BaseThermoChem.from_transition_state` to create an instance and automatically removing a single imaginary frequency.

 ASE uses an approach, in which each individual vibrational mode is represented by an instance of an :class:`~ase.thermochemistry.AbstractMode` class.
 This class is a base class for the different types of modes (e.g.